18F/uswds-jekyll/pages/guide/transferring-files-Globus_Online_for_Ceres.md

 # Data Transfer to NCBI

 To transfer data to/from NCBI, ssh to a DTN node and use either ncftp commands (ncftpput, ncftpget) or Aspera command (ascp).
+Since ftp connections can be unstable we recommend using Aspera for large file transfers.

 To use Aspera, you will need a private key file that you can acquire by following instructions listed on Page 3 of the document - [https://www.ncbi.nlm.nih.gov/books/NBK242625](https://www.ncbi.nlm.nih.gov/books/NBK242625)